Force over Distance: Chapter 28

 //Aren’t all Air Force projects focused on nebulous wars of some kind?// Rush replied, his tone soothing and faintly perplexed.

-“Wait,” Young growled, staring at O’Neill.
-“Wait a god damned minute.
-So are you telling me that one of the key point people in the war with the Ori has been in my crew?
-For over two years.
+“You’re telling me,” Young growled, staring at O’Neill, “that one of the key point people in the war with the Ori has been in my crew?
+For over two years?
 And no one mentioned this?”

-“Well,” O’Neill said philosophically, “you did tell us that you weren’t going to be subject to our authority and then you lost the guy in a rockslide.
-So, After he miraculously made his own way back—well, nobody really wanted to give you a bargaining chip of that magnitude, especially if Rush hadn’t mentioned it himself.”
+“Well,” O’Neill said philosophically, “you did tell us you weren’t gonna be subject to our authority and then you ‘lost’ the guy in a ‘rockslide.’
+After he miraculously made his own way back—well, nobody wanted to give you a bargaining chip, especially if Rush hadn’t mentioned it himself.”

 //I cannot believe you,// Young snarled.